Use the procedure in this section to configure the Sonus SBC Portfolio to operate in FIPS 140-2 compliant mode.

 FIPS compliant operating mode is fully compliant with FIPS-140-2 at security level 1+.
 Putting the SBC system in FIPS-140-2 operating mode requires enabling the

 fips-140-2 mode parameter as well as configuring other parameters.
+To set the FIPS mode, do the following from CLI:

 - Login to CLI.